memgraph/docs/memgraph_versioned_docs/version-2.7.0/reference-guide/backup.md

-To encrypt the data directory, use [LUKS](https://gitlab.com/cryptsetup/cryptsetup/) as it works with Memgraph out of the box and is undetectable from the applications perspective so it should break any existing applications.
+To encrypt the data directory, use [LUKS](https://gitlab.com/cryptsetup/cryptsetup/) as it works with Memgraph out of the box and is undetectable from the applications perspective so it shouldn't break any existing applications.

 [![Related - How-to](https://img.shields.io/static/v1?label=Related&message=How-to&color=blue&style=for-the-badge)](/how-to-guides/create-backup.md)